 The local authority produces an annual sufficiency report to council members and this report is available and accessible to parents.

-The latest report will be available to download soon.
+The latest report is available to download on the right.

 The key issues for childcare in the Royal Borough arising from the 2015-2016 CSA can be summarised as follows: